 5. Pour little water or the stock left after cooking channa.
 Cook for a while for the masala to coat the chana well.
 Add coriander leaves.

-Dry chana masala or sukhe chole is ready to serve with rice.
+Dry chana or sukhe chole is ready to serve with rice.
 You can add a tsp of olive oil or ghee for health benefits just before serving.